 Find Great Rates on Tenant/Renters Insurance!

 Receive a tenant insurance quote for your place + connect with your own dedicated Insurance Advisor who can help you choose the best options for your needs.
-Surex will help you save, no matter what type of property you’re renting.
+Surex will help you save on online insurance, no matter what type of property you’re renting.

 Nova Scotia is one of Canada's most beautiful eastern provinces with the mainland surrounded by the Atlantic Ocean.
 Naturally, the economy, history and identity are inherently tied to the water, making it the way of life for many locals.
 This Atlantic province boasts a rich maritime history and is a great place to live and raise a family.
 There are beautiful seaside villages, picturesque lighthouses, fresh seafood and great Celtic tunes to enjoy.
 Halifax, the capital city, is one of Canada's oldest cities and is home to many museums, as well as Dalhousie University.
 It offers big city amenities with old-school charm.
 The top 5 cities to live in Nova Scotia are Halifax, Cape Breton, New Glasgow, West Hants, and Truro!

 No matter where you live in Nova Scotia if you’re renting a house, apartment, condo, or basement, you’ll want to have tenant/renters insurance to make sure you are covered.
 Tenant insurance is for protecting all your things that your landlord’s building and property insurance do not cover.
-Buying the right insurance is an important step in taking care of your belongings.
-Tenant insurance provides you with protection against liability.
-We know this all sounds a bit complicated, that's why Surex gives you a Dedicated Insurance Advisor to help you along the way.
+Buying the best insurance coverage is an important step in taking care of your belongings.
+Tenant insurance provides you with protection against liability. if you need help finding the best tenant insurance in Halifax (or anywhere else in Nova Scotia, for that matter!) contact your dedicated Surex Insurance Advisor to help you along the way.

 Tenant Insurance In Nova Scotia:

-A licensed insurance advisor can offer tenant insurance in Nova Scotia.
+The best insurance broker can offer tenant insurance in Nova Scotia.
 If you contact the broker channel they can provide you with more than one option, so you can see comparables in price and coverage!

 Tenant insurance in Nova Scotia (also called renters’ insurance) is meant for people who rent the place where they live, whether home, condo or apartment.
 It provides coverage against common risks like theft, fire damage, and personal injury that occurs on the property.